 I. Before the Exams

-- Your exam number was e-mailed to you, but is available in Room 128.
+- Your exam number was e-mailed to you, but is available in Room 128 and will be on your exam packet.
 This is the only number you should place on your exams.
 All students receive a new exam number each semester.
 Do not guess your exam number.
 Do not use an exam number from a previous semester.

 - Students who believe that they qualify for more time for exams due to ESL (English as a Second Language) language challenges, or require accommodations due to disabilities should contact Lori Richman in Room 128, 271-4511 or email@example.com.
 ADA (Americans with Disability Act) accommodations also require approval from the Student Disability Services Coordinator Michelle Laughlin at 271-1835.
 This must be renewed each semester.
 Final arrangements for all accommodations must be made 2 weeks before the beginning of the Final Examination period.

 - If you have a known illness that prevents you from taking your exams as scheduled, you must make arrangements with Assistant Dean Hennan prior to the exam period, 271-2955 or email him at firstname.lastname@example.org.
 A doctor's excuse will be required before exams will be rescheduled.